tsitsimis/tsitsimis.github.io/_posts/2020-11-11-neural-network-distillation.md

 external_url: https://github.com/tsitsimis/neural-network-distillation#knowledge-distillation
 logos: [tensorflow, scikit-learn, jupyter]
 ---
-Demonstration of the Knowledge Distillation framework to show how soft labels act as regularizers and a complex neural network can be simplified to a simpler one without significantly compromising performance
+Demonstration in TensorFlow of the Knowledge Distillation framework to show how soft labels act as regularizers and a neural network can be simplified to a simpler one without significantly affecting performance